 How to get there: Located at Santu Baltolu of Karana, near the rural church of San Bartolomeo. from Olbia you have to take the provincial road 38 towards Priatu, then follow the signs for “La Maciona” then we will find the signs that indicate “Olivastri Millenari”.
 Overall distance from Olbia and about 38 km.

-If you liked this post, you will love my FREE monthly Seasonal Guides.
-Each month you receive a 25+ page digital booklet full of folklore, myth, traditions, ritual, and recipes to celebrate the season.
-The last two guides, for March and April were all about Spring celebrations, like the Spring Equinox, Earth Day and Arbor Day.
+If you liked this post, you will love my monthly Seasonal Guides.
+Each month download a 50+ page digital booklet full of folklore, myth, traditions, ritual, and recipes to celebrate the season.
+The last two guides, for March and April were all about Spring celebrations, like the Spring Equinox, Earth Day, and Arbor Day.
 They discussed the importance of trees to our ancestors and how that wisdom is just as important today.
 In fact, we need trees to survive, our lives and health directly tied to theirs.
 I write these monthly guides because although we live in the modern age our own ancestors celebrated the changing of the seasonal tides for millennia before and it is still imprinted on our DNA.
 We long for something as the seasons change, we long to connect in a deeper way to the world around us and to understand why the changing seasons affect our lives both subtly and deeply.
 These guides try to shed light on the very natural and human feeling that longs for that connection and to give practical ways to engage with the energy of the season.
-The guide for May will be released this week, so if you want in on these FREE guides, sign up now!